suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - The value of the external_aad MUST be set to a zero-length byte string, i.e., h'' in diagnostic notation and encoded as 0x40.

-Some ciphers provide confidentiality witout integrity protection, such as AES-CTR and AES-CBC (see {{RFC9459}}).
+Some ciphers provide confidentiality without integrity protection, such as AES-CTR and AES-CBC (see {{RFC9459}}).
 For these ciphers the Enc_structure, shown in {{cddl-enc-aeskw}}, MUST NOT be used because the Additional Authenticated Data (AAD) byte string is only consumable